beam-community/stripity-stripe/README.md

 ### Intents

-Create a new `SetupIntent` object in Stripe.
+Create a new `SetupIntent` object in [Stripe](https://stripe.com/docs/api/setup_intents).
 The created intent ID will be passed to the frontend to use with Stripe elements so the end user can enter their payment details.
-Setup intents are ephemeral.
+SetupIntents are ephemeral.
 It is best to create a new one each time the user reaches your payment page.

 ```elixir
 {:ok, setup_intent} = Stripe.SetupIntent.create(%{})